Blog/CJC-1295 With DAC: Long-Acting GHRH Analog

 How CJC-1295 DAC Works: The GH Bleed Effect

 Alba et al. studied this phenomenon and found an important nuance: pulsatile GH secretion persists on top of the elevated baseline (Alba et al., J Clin Endocrinol Metab, 2006).
-The pituitary still produces GH pulses; they simply start from a higher baseline.
+The pituitary still produces GH pulses; they simply start from a higher floor.
 This is partially reassuring because pulsatile GH signaling activates different gene pathways than continuous exposure.

 Clinical Evidence